Rajwantmishra/MSDS-DATA-607-FinalProject/Final_Project_Team_SPARC.md

 Disadvantages of Classification Algorithms

-* It’s assumption, class conditional independence else loss of accuracy
+* It's assumption, class conditional independence else loss of accuracy
 * If you have no occurrences of a class label and a certain attribute value togetherthen the frequency-based probability estimate will be zero